Rath2601/core_java/README.md

 3. **protected** --> visible to only inherited classes.
 4. **private** --> visible to only that class.

+* Nested class can have any access modifier.

 ## **IMPORTANT KEYWORDS STATIC / FINAL / SUPER / THIS**:

 ### **STATIC : ( class, method , variable , block )**